 Note: A lobbyist is not the registrant unless he/she is self-employed.
 In that case, the self-employed lobbyist is treated as a lobbying firm.

 Organizations employing in-house lobbyists file a single registration.
-An organization is exempt from registration if its total expenses for lobbying activities do not exceed and are not expected to exceed $12,500 during a quarterly period.
+Such an organization is exempt from registration if its total expenses for lobbying activities do not exceed and are not expected to exceed $13,000 during a quarterly period.

-The registration requirement of potential registrants is triggered either (1) on the date their employee/lobbyist is employed or retained to make more than one lobbying contact on behalf of a client (and meets the 20% of time threshold), or (2) on the date their employee/lobbyist (who meets the 20% of time threshold) in fact makes a second lobbying contact, whichever is earlier.
+The registration requirement of potential registrants is triggered either (1) on the date their employee/lobbyist is employed or retained to make more than one lobbying contact on behalf of a client (and meets the 20 percent of time threshold), or (2) on the date their employee/lobbyist (who meets the 20 percent of time threshold) in fact makes a second lobbying contact, whichever is earlier.
 In either case, registration is required within 45 days.

-Example 1: Lobbying firm “A” is retained on May 1, 2008 by Client “B” to make lobbying contacts and conduct lobbying activities.
-“A” files an LD-1 on behalf of “B” with an effective date of registration of May 1, 2008.
+Example 1: Lobbying firm “A” is retained on May 1, 2015 by Client “B” to make lobbying contacts and conduct lobbying activities.
+“A” files a registration (LD-1) on behalf of “B” with an effective date of registration of May 1, 2015.

 Example 2: Corporation “C” does not employ an individual who meets the definition of “lobbyist.”
 Employee “X” is told by her supervisor to contact the Congressman representing the district in which Corporation “C” is headquartered.
-“X” makes a lobbying contact on June 1, 2008.
-“X” does not anticipate making any further lobbying contacts, but spends 25% of her time on this legislative issue.
+“X” makes a lobbying contact on June 1, 2015.
+“X” does not anticipate making any further lobbying contacts, but spends 25 percent of her time on this legislative issue.
 No registration is required at this point.
-In August 2008, “X” is instructed to follow up with the Congressman again.
-“C” registers and discloses August 5, 2008 as the effective date of registration (the date that “X” contacted the Congressman for the second time and thereby met the definition of a lobbyist).
+In August 2015, “X” is instructed to follow up with the Congressman.
+“C” registers and discloses August 5, 2015 as the effective date of registration (the date that “X” contacted the Congressman for the second time and thereby met the definition of a lobbyist).

 Preparing to File a Registration – Threshold Requirements

-In order to determine the applicability of the LDA, one must first look at the definition of “lobbyist” under Section 3(10) of the Act.
-Under this definition, an individual is a “lobbyist” with respect to a particular client if he or she makes more than one lobbying contact and his or her “lobbying activities” (as defined in Section 3(7)) constitute at least 20 percent of the individual’s time in services for that client over any three-month period.
-Note that a registration would not be required for pro bono clients since the monetary thresholds of Section 4(a)(3)(A)(i) in the case of a lobbying firm, or of Section 4(a)(3)(A)(ii) in the case of an organization employing in-house lobbyists, would not be met.
-Keep in mind that the obligation to report under the LDA arises from active status as a registrant.
-Therefore if a registration has been filed for a pro bono client, LD-2 and LD-203 reports would be expected to be filed until the registration is validly terminated.
+In order to determine the applicability of the LDA, one must first look at the definition of “lobbyist” under 2 U.S.C. § 1602(10).
+Under this definition, an individual is a “lobbyist” with respect to a particular client if he or she makes more than one lobbying contact and his or her “lobbying activities” (as defined in 2 U.S.C. § 1602(7)) constitute at least 20 percent of the individual’s time in services for that client over any three-month period.
+Note that a registration would not be required for pro bono clients since the monetary thresholds of 2 U.S.C. §1603(a)(3)(A)(i) in the case of a lobbying firm, or of 2 U.S.C. § 1603(a)(3)(A)(ii) in the case of an organization employing in-house lobbyists, would not be met.
+Keep in mind that the obligation to report arises from active status as a registrant.
+Therefore if a registration has been filed for a pro bono client, quarterly activity reports (LD-2) and semiannual contribution reports (LD-203) would be expected to be filed until the registration is validly terminated.